Interior inspiration – transparent lighting from Litecraft

 Litecraft’s transparent Lighting Collection

-Our buying team at LitecraftHQ take notice of current trends which is why we’re constantly updating our collections, giving you on trend designs as well as good quality lighting.
+Our buying team at LitecraftHQ take notice of current trends.
+This is why we’re constantly updating our collections, giving you on trend designs as well as good quality lighting.
 And transparent lighting designs are something we’ve been manufacturing and sourcing for a while now.
 We’ve got an extensive range of transparent lighting, from globe glass shades to cluster glass pendants, filament bulbs to acrylic table lamps.
 See below for 10 of our best fittings from our transparent lighting section.